Gresham House Forest Fund VI

 • Inheritance tax: 100% IHT relief after two years due to Business Property Relief (“BPR”), provided you still hold the investment on death

 • Capital gains tax: no CGT on gain in value of timber.
-The underlying land is subject to CGT although most of the gain is likely in the value of the timber.
+Any gain in the value of the land is subject to CGT

 • Income tax: no income tax on timber revenue or the sale of carbon credits